Max-Jaeger/redhat-PE180-exam-tips/README.md

 3. **Use [CTRL + Shift + C] and [CTRL + Shift + V] to copy and paste inside the terminal**

     You should use copy and paste as much as you can in this exam.
-It's full of long container image names, environment variables and long dockerfile commands.
+The exam is full of long container image names, environment variables and long dockerfile commands.
 The normal **CTRL + C** and **CTRL + V** works in the browser and in gedit.
 But in the terminal, they don't work so make sure you use **CTRL + SHIFT + C** and **CTRL + SHIFT + V**.
 This way you won't have to spend much time writing long commands and instructions manually.
 It will also save you from typos!

 ## Exam & Solving Strategy